Aspect Ratio Explained

 If you've ever seen black bars on your screen, you've seen an aspect ratio mismatch.
 This happens when the shape of the video (like a wide 21:9 movie) doesn't match the shape of your screen (like a 16:9 TV).

-Your TV adds black bars to show you the full image without distorting it.
 The only other way is to change the aspect ratio by either:

 - Stretching it: This fills the screen but makes everything look tall and skinny.